Volue-Public/energy-smp-docs/docs/operations/monitoring.md

 - Which measurements can be taken to monitor the applications, and how.
 - What events should be alerted as impairing proper operation.

-The basics of operation (e.g. hardware-related monitoring) are briefly touched upon, too, but completely depend on the individual environment; therefore, Volue can hardly advise on them.
-However, IT operators will anyway know much better how to do that.
+The basics of operation (e.g. hardware-related monitoring) are described briefly, but this completely depends on the individual environment, and Volue is not able to give advise about how they should be operated.

 ## Systems monitoring